maniamartial/maniamartial/README.md

 - 👋 Hi, I’m @maniamartial
-- 👀 I’m interested in Backend development-Django is bae
+- 👀 I’m interested in Backend development-Django is bae, Node can also serve
-- 🌱 I’m currently learning REACT.JS
+- 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on ..various intergration of AI projects on django websites
 - 📫 How to reach me ...josephmania19@students.ku.ac.ke
 - 🐱‍ Think like a programmer🤣🤣
-- 🤳Tools - Docker, Javascript, Java, Python, CSS, HTML, Agile methodology, Django, React
+- 🤳Tools - Docker, Javascript, Java, Python, CSS, HTML,Nodejs, Express,MongoDb Agile methodology, Django, React